mgonto/reactive-frontend-talk/README.md

-## Restangular AngularJS MTV Talk
+## Reactive Frontend talk

-This are the slides for the talk I did at AngularJS MTV Meetup.
+Learn what Reactive Programming is and how to use it in Frontend apps.

-You can see them at http://mgonto.github.io/restangular-talk
+You can see the talk atat http://mgonto.github.io/reactive-frontend-talk

 ## Thanks